 14 Nov Should Your Startup Company Have Business Insurance?

 Starting a business can be an exciting and new challenge that helps bring your vision to life.
 As a business owner, finding the right insurance that fits your specific needs can be a challenge.
-New businesses have different needs than those that are already established, and require an insurance plan that will protect your startup against any risks.
+New startup businesses have different needs than online businesses, franchises, and those that are already established, and require an insurance plan that will protect your startup against any risks.
 Many types of business insurances are required by law, while others are recommended based on your specific type of industry.
 Ultimately, having the right insurance plan for your startup business is necessary to protect your employees and ensure business continuity.

 Why Does Your Startup Need Business Insurance?

 For protection: Enrolling in business insurance plans for startups can protect your growing business against such costly scenarios as property damage/destruction, lawsuits and other financial threats.

 To attract investors: Recognizing the necessity of risk management can attract potential investors.
 Business owners who think ahead by purchasing business insurance show a level of foresight that reassures investors about the legitimacy of their startup.